 The home’s living quarters are on the second and third floors, leaving the ground floor open to storm surge, should that occur.
 Hurricane-strength windows, a metal roof and an emergency generator provide more protection.

-Platinum Luxury Auctions, a Miami-based real estate auction firm, will stage the live auction.
+Platinum Luxury Auctions, Miami-based high end real estate auction firm, will stage the live auction.
 Concierge Auctions, formerly of Sarasota but now based in New York City, held the Casey Key sale.